little-eyes/little-eyes.github.io/_posts/2013-07-19-Thoughts-On-Open-Source.md

 the end product is given away for free, OSS developers will not be compensated for their work.
 The same could be said of other scientific research because the knowledge is being given without any expectation of direct repayment.
 This view avoids the importance of resume and reputation building.
-For a programmer to show a potential employer some  real, practical examples of ones work is a huge advantage over hearsay.
-Additionally, said programmer may get recommendations from within in the OSS community based on his/her work.
-One's work is proudly displayed to the world instead of existing on a private company server, protected by firewalls and legal teams.
+Showing a potential employer real, useful examples of one's work is a large bonus; it shows enjoyment of coding and the possession of applicable programming knowledge.
+Additionally, one may get recommendations from within in the OSS community based on one's work.

-The aforementioned independent OSS developers are predominant on small, specific projects, but paid OSS developers are now the principal contributors to most large OSS projects like Linux.
+The aforementioned independent developers are predominant on small, specific projects, but paid OSS developers are now the principal contributors to most large OSS projects like Linux.
 Corporations often have several full-time software engineers working on various OSS projects.
 Their reasons for doing so can be